jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 - ✅ Gets better with guidance and context

 **The right mindset:**
-- Don't get frustrated by small mistakes—iterate and guide
+- Don't get frustrated by small mistakes — iterate and guide
 - Review all generated code (you wouldn't merge a PR without review)
 - Ask questions: "Why did you choose this approach?"
 - Treat errors as learning opportunities for both you and the AI